richieskyler/Market-Basket-Analysis/README.md

 ## Note
-Github doesn't support a lot of features of notebooks, such as interactive Plotly plots, therefore some charts might not be displayed. <a href="https://nbviewer.org/">Nbviewer</a> can be used to view the python project effectively or check the pdf file i.e copy the link to the noteboo file a view from the site
+Github doesn't support a lot of features of notebooks, such as interactive Plotly plots, therefore some charts might not be displayed. <a href="https://nbviewer.org/">Nbviewer</a> can be used to view the python project effectively or check the pdf file. i.e copy the link to the notebook file a view from the site.